 When it was dry to the touch I carefully peeled the tape off to reveal the words.
 (Isn't that so satisfying?
 To pull the tape off a paint project??
 Or is that just me?).

-He loved it and the kids loved giving it to him.
+When they presented it to him on Father's Day he loved it and the kids loved giving it to him.
 I'm sure he will wear it for years to come - long after she becomes completely embarrassed by him wearing it every time he barbecues (but I bet she'll secretly still love it).